Anne Lister: Popular culture

 The first episode of the 1994 BBC Two series A Skirt Through History, titled "A Marriage", features Julia Ford as Anne Lister, and Sophie Thursfield as Marianna Belcombe.

 On 31 May 2010, BBC Two broadcast a production based on Lister's life, The Secret Diaries of Miss Anne Lister, starring Maxine Peake as Lister.
-Revealing Anne Lister, a documentary featuring Sue Perkins, was broadcast on the same night on BBC Two.
+Revealing Anne Lister, a documentary presented by Sue Perkins, was broadcast on the same night on BBC Two.

 Chamber folk duo O'Hooley & Tidow included a song about Anne Lister, "Gentleman Jack", on their 2012 album The Fragile.

 The 2019 BBC-HBO historical TV drama series Gentleman Jack, starring Suranne Jones as Lister, depicts her life as "the first modern lesbian".
 The series is billed as "inspired by" two books about Lister by Jill Liddington, Female Fortune and Nature's Domain.
 Liddington also acted as a consultant for the series.
 O'Hooley & Tidow's "Gentleman Jack" serves as the series' closing theme music.
 In 2019 Penguin Books published a companion volume by the series' senior consultant, Anne Choma, which includes newly transcribed and decoded entries from Lister's diaries.

 In 2022 a second series of Gentleman Jack aired, first on BBC One between 10 April and 29 May, and then on HBO between 5 April and 13 June.
 Shortly after the second series ended, a campaign was started to renew the show, which then transformed into an effort to save the show as on 7 July it was announced that Gentleman Jack had been cancelled by HBO.

+In 2026, a ballet inspired by Anne Lister's life (and the series Gentleman Jack), created by Northern Ballet toured England and Finland; Sally Wainwright was a creative consultant on the project.

 Emma Donoghue's novel Learned by Heart tells the story of Eliza Raine and Lister from Raine's point of view.